FOUNDED: c. 1900

 STATUS: Still standing

-Robert N. Mann, the first child born in Battelle, has supplied the most historical information and photographs above anyone else.
-He is the Cherokee County Historian as well as the president of the Cherokee County Historical Society.
+Robert N. Mann, the first child to be born in Battelle, has supplied most of the known historical information and photography about the town.
+He is the Cherokee County Historian and the president of the Cherokee County Historical Society.